pbv/codex/doc/USER-GUIDE.md

 question should be shuffled; default to `false`.
 By default shuffling uses a deterministic algorithm based on the user login.

-`random-seed`
+`shuffle-seed`

-:    Integer value; fix the PRNG seed used for shuffled instead of computing it from the user login.
+:    Integer value; fix the PRNG seed used for shuffling (the default seed is a hash value of the user login).

 `correct-weight`